official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 to post‑conflict Iraq’.
 204 Minute Ricketts to Private Secretary [FCO], 7 February 2003, ‘Iraq Strategy’.

-79

-Executive Summaryif the UK failed to persuade the US, it risked “being drawn into a huge commitment of UK resources for a highly complex task of administration and law and order for an uncertain period”.
+if the UK failed to persuade the US, it risked “being drawn into a huge commitment of UK resources for a highly complex task of administration and law and order for an uncertain period”.